yumcyaWiz/ppmapa/README.md

 2. Build photon map
 3. Ray tracing from the eye and estimate the reflected radiance with photon map
 4. Reduce the search radius for density estimation
-5. go back to 1
+5. Go back to 1

 Note that the procedure of 1, 2, 3 is the same as original photon mapping.